Brit + Co Logo

 Derby Day Bourbon Brownies

-Boxed brownie mix and a ton of booze will make these Derby day brownies a hit.
+Boxed brownie mix and a ton of booze will make these Derby day brownies a total hit.
 There's bourbon not only in the brownies themselves, but in the frosting on top as well.
 Yes, please. (via The Seasoned Mom)

 Horse Cupcakes Kentucky Derby Food